Bobby Orr: Post-hockey career

 Orr became an agent representing hockey players in 1996.
 Along with investors, Orr purchased the Woolf Associates agency founded by Boston lawyer Bob Woolf.
 To prevent conflicts of interest, Orr sold an investment in the Lowell Lock Monsters minor pro hockey team and cut his ties with a credit card firm that had a contract with the NHLPA.
 Orr became a certified agent, although he would not be negotiating with hockey clubs.
 Player agent Rick Curran merged his agency with Orr's in 2000.
 Curran and Orr along with partner Paul Krepelka incorporated the agency as Orr Hockey Group in February 2002.
+In 2000, Orr played one of the referees in the film A Shot at Glory.

 The group represents such NHL players as Jeff Carter, Steve Downie, Taylor Hall, Nathan Horton, Connor McDavid, Adam McQuaid, Colton Orr (no relation), Patrick Sharp, Jason Spezza, Eric Staal, Jordan Staal, Marc Staal, and Cam Ward.
 Spezza, asked to comment on the experience of having Orr as an agent, replied: "I don't think I have a true feeling for how great he is.
 I have so much respect for him.
 I watch him on tapes and it's just ridiculous how good he was compared to the guys he was playing against.
 He's a great guy and you don't even know it's Bobby Orr, the way he talks to you."

 For a number of years, Orr has coached a team of top Canadian Hockey League junior players against a similar team coached by Don Cherry in the annual CHL Top Prospects Game.
 Cherry, briefly his former coach in Boston, considers Orr the greatest hockey player who ever lived, noting that Orr was a complete all-around player who could skate, score, fight, and defend.
 As of 2010, Orr's teams have won most of the games, winning seven of the eleven times Orr has coached against Cherry.
 Orr's participation was criticized as a conflict of interest while he was a player's agent and he stopped coaching in the series.
 Organizers of the series convinced Orr to return to coaching in the series.
 He stepped down again before the 2011 game for the birth of his second grandchild.
 One of the teams remained named 'Team Orr.'